Drug policy: Liberia

 Liberia prohibits drugs such as cocaine and marijuana.
-Its drug laws are enforced by the Drug Enforcement Agency.
+Its drug laws are enforced by the Liberia Drug Enforcement Agency.

 Netherlands

 Drug policy in the Netherlands is based on two principles: that drug use is a health issue, not a criminal issue, and that there is a distinction between hard and soft drugs.
-The Netherlands is currently the only country to have implemented a wide scale, but still regulated, decriminalisation of marijuana.
 It was also one of the first countries to introduce heroin-assisted treatment and safe injection sites.
 From 2008, a number of town councils have closed many so called coffee shops that sold cannabis or implemented other new restrictions for sale of cannabis, e.g. for foreigners.

 Importing and exporting of any classified drug is a serious offence.
 The penalty can run up to 12 to 16 years if it is for hard drugs, or a maximum of 4 years for importing or exporting large quantities of cannabis.
 Investment in treatment and prevention of drug addiction is high when compared to the rest of the world.
 The Netherlands spends significantly more per capita than all other countries in the EU on drug law enforcement.
 75% of drug-related public spending is on law enforcement.
 Drug use remains at average Western European levels and slightly lower than in English speaking countries.